 “Spanking” children has been a topic of discussion in the world community, especially when it comes to the use of what is often called “corporal punishment” when disciplining children.
 The recent case of Greg Horn, an Ohio father who beat his two daughters with a cable for posting a video of themselves “Twerking” on Facebook was recently arrested and charged for child endangerment and corporal punishment after he posted a video of him beating the girls on Facebook that went viral.
+There are many who argue for or against spanking children however it can still be seen as child endangerment and a form of child abuse which is a crime if you find yourself in trouble for child endangerment or child abuse you might be interested in someone like this philadelphia criminal lawyer who might be able to help fight your case.
 Author Asadah Kirkland, who examines this practice in her book Beating Black Kids, wrote a post for The Burton Wire discussing the problem with beating kids.
 Check out what she has to say below:

 “I got spanked and I turned out fine.”
 Fine?
 As in okay?
 Is “fine” what we are aiming for as a people?
 I am beginning to believe “fine” is as far as we can socially reach.
 Black people often say this phrase as a rebuttal and excuse for using physical violence against our children.
 It is supposed to lessen severity.
 We say it to diverge from looking at how whipping our children breaks their spirits.
 Take a look around and witness the condition of our communities.
 Looking excellent or just okay?
 For a race of people who have generational bootstraps to pick up, “fine” is unsatisfactory.